Free COVID-19 Webinars

 Frederico C. Martinho, DDS, MSc, PhD*

-Dr. Martinho is currently a Clinical Associate Professor in Endodontics at the University of Maryland School of Dentistry.
+Dr. Martinho is currently a Clinical Professor in Endodontics at the University of Maryland School of Dentistry.
 He obtained his M.S. and Ph.D. in Endodontics from the State University of Campinas UNICAMP), São Paulo, Brazil, and the University of Washington.
 He served as a faculty member at the State University of São Paulo (UNESP), Brazil.
 He has lectured nationally and internationally and published over 90 scientific articles in peer-reviewed Journals.
 He has received Journal of Endodontic Publication awards and an honorable mention in 2017, 2018, and 2022.
 He is a member of the Scientific Advisory Board of the Journal of Endodontics, and a reviewer for numerous Endodontic and Dental Journals.
 He is the 2022 recipient of the Educator Fellowship Award from the American Association of Endodontists Foundation (AAEF).

 I declare that I have no proprietary, financial, or other personal interest of any nature or kind in any product, service, course, and/or company or in any firm beneficially associated therewith that will be discussed or considered during the proposed presentation.